solidusio/solidus_stripe/README.md

 If you need support for `solidus_frontend` please refer to the [README of solidus_stripe v4](https://github.com/solidusio/solidus_stripe/tree/v4#readme).

+### Upgrading from v4

+This extension is a complete rewrite of the previous version, and it's not generally compatible with v4.

+That being said, if you're upgrading from v4 you can check out this guide to help you with the transition from payment tokens to payment intents: https://stripe.com/docs/payments/payment-intents/migration.

 ## Usage

 ### Showing reusable sources in the checkout